Bernedoodle Puppies For Sale

 Coat Colors and Patterns

-Bernedoodle puppies showcase a beautiful variety of coat colors and patterns, making each puppy unique.
+These puppies showcase a beautiful variety of coat colors and patterns, making each one unique.
 Common colors include black, white, red, tan, chocolate, and merle, often appearing in striking combinations.

 The most iconic and sought-after pattern is the classic tricolor, which features black as the base color with white markings on the chest, face, legs, and sometimes the back, accented with tan or brown points.
 This coloring closely resembles the traditional Bernese Mountain Dog appearance.

-Most Bernedoodle puppies are predominantly black with white markings on strategic areas like the chest, face, and paws, often with charming tan eyebrows and cheek patches that give them an expressive, endearing appearance.
+Most are predominantly black with white markings on strategic areas like the chest, face, and paws, often with charming tan eyebrows and cheek patches that give them an expressive, endearing appearance.

 Coat Types

-The coat of a Bernedoodle puppy can vary significantly, even within the same litter.
-Generally, Bernedoodles have thick coats that may be curly, wavy, or straight, depending on which parent breed’s genes are more dominant.
+The coat can vary significantly, even within the same litter.
+Generally, these dogs have thick coats that may be curly, wavy, or straight, depending on which parent breed’s genes are more dominant.

 Curly coats most closely resemble the Poodle parent and typically shed the least, making them the best choice for allergy sufferers.
 These coats require the most maintenance to prevent matting.